kubevela/kubevela.github.io/docs/case-studies/initialize-env.md

 1. One or more Kubernetes clusters.
 Different environments may need different sizes and versions of Kubernetes clusters.
 Environment initialization can also manage multiple clusters .

-2. Any type of Kubernetes custom resources (CRDS) and system plug-ins can be set up in environment initialization.
+2. Any type of Kubernetes custom resources (CRDs) and system plug-ins can be set up in environment initialization.

 3. All kinds of shared resources and services.
 For example. shared resources in microservices.
 These shared resources can be a microservice component, cloud database, cache, load balancer, API gateway, and so on.